-- This is the way God starts his words.
-It's his style.
-Take it as it is. - They are possible abbreviations of unknown names or attributes of God. - Jews who tried to interpret these letters, during the time of Muhammad, suggested these might be timelines in the same way that the Tanakh (Jewish scriptures) associate letters with numbers. - They might be acronyms or words of some foreign language transliterated to Arabic.
+- Jews who tried to interpret these letters, during the time of Muhammad, suggested these might be timelines in the same way that the Tanakh (Jewish scriptures) associate letters with numbers. - They might be acronyms or words of some foreign language transliterated to Arabic.